Compliancemaj 06, 2026

 Registering your business name

-To do business under a DBA name, you must complete and file the appropriate DBA forms and pay a filing fee.
-Depending on the state you may be able to file with a local or county clerk’s office, with a state agency, or both.
+DBA names require you to complete and file the appropriate DBA forms and pay a filing fee.
+Depending on the state, you may be able to file with a local or county clerk's office, a state agency, or both.

 Learn more about reserving a business name: State Name Reservation.